Purpose of Reserves:

 Contingent liabilities and commitments

-a) Claims against the compnay not acknowledged as debt
+a) Claims against the company not acknowledged as debt

-The income tax department has rasied the demand for AY 2022-23 of Rs.
-1.52 Lacs (previous year Nil) and the compnay has filed an appeal with Learned CIT as per advise of the tax consultant. ^
+The Income Tax Department has raised the demand for AY 2022-23 of Rs.
+1.52 lacs and the company has filed an appeal with Learned CIT as per advise of the Tax consultant.

 b) Commitments